vikv1/mass_java_core/GRAPHOSAURUS_INTEGRATION.md

 ## Overview

-MASS Java now supports real-time visualization of agent movements through graph structures using Graphosaurus.
-This integration uses WebSocket communication to stream agent location updates to a browser-based 3D visualization.
+MASS Java now supports 3D visualization of graph structures using Graphosaurus.
+This integration uses WebSocket communication to stream updates to a browser-based 3D visualization.

 ## Architecture